mattnickerson993/better-full/README.md

     $ npm run start
 ```

--you will need to run the backend on port 8000 and the frontend on 3000 simultaneously.
+-you will need to run the backend on port 8000 and the frontend on 3000 via two terminal windows.